revolist/revogrid-docs/blog/javascript-gantt-chart-dependencies.md

 This guide explains how to model Gantt chart dependencies in JavaScript with **finish-to-start**, **start-to-start**, **finish-to-finish**, and **start-to-finish** relationships, plus **lead/lag**, **validation**, and **interactive dependency editing**.

-For a runnable example, open the [RevoGantt live demo](/demo/gantt) or the [advanced dependency demo](https://demo.rv-grid.com/gantt-dependencies-advanced/ts).
+For a runnable example, open the [RevoGrid Gantt live demo](/demo/gantt) or the [advanced dependency demo](https://demo.rv-grid.com/gantt-dependencies-advanced/ts).

 ## Target keywords for this guide